Mod-$p$ Galois representations not arising from abelian varieties: Non-split Cartan subgroups of symplectic groups

 Let $l$ be the finite field of order $p^{2d}$.
 Then $[l:k] = 2$, and we consider an identification of $l$ with $k^2$ as vector spaces over $k$.
-This induces an inclusion $l^{\times} \subset \GL(2,k)$, and the image is called the non-split Cartan subgroup of $\GL(2,k)$.
+This induces an inclusion $l^{\times} \subset \GL(2,k)$ whose image is called the non-split Cartan subgroup of $\GL(2,k)$.
 We consider the following subgroups

 Then $C_1$ is the non-split Cartan subgroup of $\SL(2,k)$.
 Identifying $C$ and $C_1$ with their images under the inclusion $G_d \rightarrow \GSp(2d,\F_p)$, we see that $C \subset \GSp(2d,\F_p)$ is a cyclic subgroup of order $(p^d+1)(p-1)$ and $C_1 = C \cap \Sp(2d,\F_p)$ is the subgroup of order $p^d+1$.